Chart Color Schemes

 St Lucia features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-St Lucia's dwelling structure, as per the latest Census, consisted of 33.1% houses and 66.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in St Lucia, as per the latest Census evaluation, consisted of 33.1% houses and 66.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Brisbane metro had 48.9% houses and 51.1% other dwellings.
-Home ownership in St Lucia stood at 27.4%, with mortgaged dwellings at 18.3% and rented ones at 54.3%.
-The median monthly mortgage repayment was $2,000, below Brisbane metro's average of $2,167.
-Median weekly rent in St Lucia was $410, matching Brisbane metro's figure but higher than the national average of $375.
-Nationally, St Lucia's mortgage repayments were higher at $1,863.
+Home ownership in St Lucia was at 27.4%, with the remaining dwellings either mortgaged (18.3%) or rented (54.3%).
+The median monthly mortgage repayment in St Lucia was $2,000, below Brisbane metro's average of $2,167.
+The median weekly rent figure for St Lucia was recorded at $410, matching Brisbane metro's figure.
+Nationally, St Lucia's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing